cockroachdb/docs/src/current/v24.1/essential-alerts-self-hosted.md

 <br>[`security.certificate.expiration.node-client`]({% link {{ page.version.version }}/essential-metrics-self-hosted.md %}#security-certificate-expiration-node-client)

 **Rule**
-<br>Set alerts for the metric of each type of certificate.
+<br>Set alerts for each of the listed metrics:
 <br>WARNING:  Metric is greater than `0` and less than 1814400 seconds (3 weeks) until enterprise license expiry
 <br>CRITICAL:  Metric is greater than `0` and less than 259200 seconds (3 days) until enterprise license expiry